home-controller/homeauto_network/DESIGN.md

 ### CRC Error checking

 - Not sure how good the CRC is when cut down form 8 bits to 4, should it go back to 8?
+- Decided to change to 8 bit CRC
+- CRC is computed on command and data bytes

 ### Timings and Transmission speed